Last Updated: September 8, 2024

 What happens when two of the world’s largest economies clash in a battle of tariffs and trade restrictions?

-In 2018, the United States initiated a trade war against China by imposing tariffs on approximately $350 billion worth of Chinese imports.
-In response, China levied tariffs on about $100 billion of US exports.
-This trade war marked a dramatic shift in US trade policy, representing one of the most significant and sudden changes in recent history.
+In 2018, the United States became the originator of the trade war against China by imposing tariffs on roughly USD 350 billion worth Chinese imports.
+China responded with special tariffs on around USD 100 billion of exports from the United States.
+This trade war is a sharp changes to US trade policies and has been touted as one of the most significant, sudden shifts in trade policy in recent history.

 Economic Impacts on the US and China